REPORT: 82% of People Say They Connect to Any Free WiFi That’s Available in a Public Place

 “I make sure to not do anything too private when I'm on public internet.
 It doesn't seem like something I need to be worried about.”

 “Never, I have unlimited data so unless I'm somewhere remote, I don't touch public networks.”

 “Who cares.
 All our data is out there floating around anyways.”

 We use a partner survey company to collect responses for all of our polls.
 The poll asked 1,195 US residents questions to self-report about how they utilize public WiFi access.
 The poll was conducted online, was anonymous and collected no personally identifiable information. (+/- 3%).

+If you're using public WiFi consistently, it may be time to explore internet providers in your area for a more secure solution at your home.
 If you simply can't resist the allure of free WiFi, though, there are several steps you can take to protect yourself: